D-Cumming/electrode-innovation-group.github.io/_projects/yses.md

     </div>
 </div>
 <div class="caption">
     Images of the YSES 1 exoplanet system at several different wavelengths from 1 to 4.8 microns.
 As you go to longer wavelengths, the exoplanets are brighter at longer wavelengths where the peak of their spectral energy distribution lies.
-Credit: A. Bohn/Leiden from <a href="https://home.strw.leidenuniv.nl/~kenworthy/papers/2020ApJ...898L..16B.pdf">Bohn, Kenworthy, Ginski et al. (2020)</a>
+Credit: A. Bohn/Leiden {% cite 2020ApJ...898L..16B %}.
 </div>

 <h2>YSES 2</h2>

-The YSES survey announced the discovery of a second directly imaged exoplanet system (<a href="https://home.strw.leidenuniv.nl/~kenworthy/papers/Bohn_2021_AA_648_73.pdf">Bohn et al. 2021</a>), this time with a 6 Jupiter mass exoplanet with a projected orbit of 115au.
+The YSES survey announced the discovery of a second directly imaged exoplanet system {% cite 2021A&A...648A..73B %}, this time with a 6 Jupiter mass exoplanet with a projected orbit of 115au.
 What's interesting is that this was the second discovery when only a third of the stars have been observed for their second epoch observations, suggesting that we may well find more exoplanet systems in the rest of the survey.

 <div class="row">